-To do that, a car must be equipped with sensors that allow it to detect nearby vehicles and potential obstacles.
+To do it, a car must be equipped with sensors that allow it to detect nearby vehicles and potential obstacles.
 Most adaptive cruise control systems use radar, with high resolution radar on the horizon, although a camera and lidar (which works on the same principle as radar, but with light waves) can be used as well.
-You can often spot cameras mounted in the grille or behind the windshield; radar units usually sit behind flat plastic panels in the grille.
-The sensors communicate with a computer that controls the throttle and — sometimes — the brakes and steering.
+You can often spot these cameras integrated into the grille or mounted behind the windshield.
+These sensors communicate with a computer that controls the throttle and, sometimes, the brakes and the steering system.

-A basic adaptive cruise control system will only handle acceleration and deceleration, usually by locking onto the car in front with sensors and keeping a set following distance and speed.
-Some automakers have begun bundling this capability with systems that can brake a car to a full stop if needed, which comes in handy in a traffic jam, and/or one that provides a limited amount of automated steering to keep the car centered in its lane.
-Tesla’s Autopilot and Nissan’s ProPilot Assist are examples of that.
+In its most basic form, adaptive cruise control technology only handles acceleration and deceleration, usually by following the car in front and maintaining a set following distance.
+Some automakers have started bundling this feature with a system that can bring the car to a full stop if needed, which comes in handy in a traffic jam, and/or one that provides a limited amount of steering assistance to keep the car centered in its lane.

-Adaptive cruise control is at the center of the pile on of electronic driver aids that some automakers believe could form the basis for fully autonomous driving.
-Sensors like radar already deployed in adaptive cruise-control systems will be crucial to autonomous cars, and adaptive cruise control has kicked off the process of automating some parts of driving.
-We’re nowhere near fully autonomous driving yet, though, and it is important not to mistake adaptive cruise control and other related tech for full autonomy.
-These systems are designed to help the driver, not drive the car themselves while the driver dozes off or counts blue cars going the other way.
+Adaptive cruise control is at the center of the pile of electronic driving aids some automakers believe could form the basis of fully autonomous driving.
+We’re nowhere near autonomous cars, though, and it’s important not to mistake adaptive cruise control and other related technologies for full autonomy.
+These systems are designed to help the driver, not to drive the car themselves while the driver dozes off or counts blue cars going the other way.